 What if we’re one of the two missing people?

-Remember, the two missing people represent the ones who see the man on the bench, who see the lives affected by COVID, and refuse to do anything to help any of them.
+Remember, the two missing people represent the ones who see the man on the bench, who see the lives affected by whatever led them to be homeless, and refuse to do anything to help any of them.

 Even Christians can fit in here too.
 Christians, just like anyone else, can just walk away.
 Do nothing.
 The Bible speaks to those Christians who are represented by the two missing men.
 For instance, see the passage below.